roadyyy/pibm/README.md

 # pibm
-PiBM - a parametric retro computer and arcade cabinet madi in openscad
+PiBM - a parametric retro computer and arcade cabinet made in openscad

 *Materials and tools*